Get insider access

 Recorded Latency Connection Analog

-Unlike the Dyson Zone Wireless, these headphones support an analog connection and come with a 1/8" TRS cable that you can use to receive audio; however, you can't use their mic.
-They don't come with an airline adapter, which is a little disappointing since one was included with their predecessor, the Sony WH-1000XM4 Wireless.
+Unlike the Dyson Zone Wireless, these headphones support an analog connection and come with a 1/8" TRS cable (4.04 ft / 1.23 m) for receiving audio; however, you won't be able to use their mic.
+They don't come with an airline adapter, which is a little disappointing since their predecessor, the Sony WH-1000XM4 Wireless, included one.
+That said, most modern planes are compatible with standard 1/8" TRS connectors.

 8.7